What is Fermentation?

-The most common groups of microorganisms involved are Bacteria, Yeasts, and Molds.
+What is fermentations most common group of microorganisms that work together?
+Answer: Bacteria, Yeasts, and Molds.

 Bacteria and Bacterial Fermentation

 - The most important bacteria involved in bacterial fermentation are the Lactobacillaceae (lactobacillus is part of this group of bacteria).
-They have the ability to produce Lactic Acid.
+They produce Lactic Acid.

-- Important bacteria for fruit and vegetable ferments are the Acetobacter bacteria.
-They have the ability to produce Acetic Acid.
+- Most important bacteria for fruit juice and alcohol ferments are the Acetobacter bacteria.
+They produce Acetic Acid.